syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Working-with-PDF-AcroForms.md

 ### Detecting the value change of form fields

-The event `FormFieldValueChanged` will be raised when the values of the form fields are changed.
+The`FormFieldValueChanged` event will be raised when the values of the form fields are changed.

 {% tabs %}
 {% highlight xaml %}